Twitter Abuse Victims Fear Musk's Plans, But May Not Quit

 They fear that a more hands-off approach to policing the platform will embolden purveyors of hate speech, bullying and disinformation to ratchet up their bad behavior — a possibility Musk has done little to dispel.

 Yet even those who have faced extreme harassment on Twitter say they are unlikely to quit the platform.
-Despite the negative psychological toll, they still place a high value on Twitter as a place to express their views and engage with others.
+Despite the negative psychological toll, they value Twitter as a diverse forum to express their views and engage with others.

 “It is a montage of hate and gore and violence,” Bracey Sherman said.

-But while some famous people have said they are planning to quit Twitter because of Musk, more typical users like Bracey Sherman say it's not that simple.
-They cannot easily get attention wherever they go, cannot leave Twitter and expect their followers to join them.
+But while some famous people threaten to quit Twitter because of Musk, more typical users like Bracey Sherman say it's not that simple.
+They cannot cannot leave Twitter and expect their followers to join them.

-To mitigate the hate, Bracey Sherman has blocked thousands of people, and she uses filters to hide some of the most extreme messages.
-She also reports some of the most egregious messages to Twitter, although she says the platform rarely does anything about them.
+To mitigate the hate, Bracey Sherman blocks thousands of people and uses filters to hide the most extreme messages.
+She also reports the most egregious messages to Twitter, although she says the platform rarely takes action.

-While Twitter did not immediately respond for comment, the company says on its site that it does not permit targeted harassment or intimidation that could make people afraid to speak up.
+Twitter did not immediately respond for comment.
+The company says on its site that it does not permit targeted harassment or intimidation that could make people afraid to speak up.
 And it says it does not tolerate violent threats.

-Musk has called himself a“free-speech absolutist” and believes Twitter will thrive as a forum for public debate with fewer restrictions.
-He hasn't offered many details about his plans and he didn't immediately respond to questions Wednesday, but in tweets to his 85 million followers since Twitter agreed to his $44 billion offer to buy the company Musk has made clear that he wants to limit the company's content-moderation efforts.
+Musk has called himself a “free-speech absolutist.”
+In tweets to his 85 million followers since Twitter accepted his $44 billion offer on Monday, Musk has made clear that he intends to regulate content with a much lighter touch, and that he isn't too concerned by the groundswell of criticism that it is likely to fuel harmful content.

 “The extreme antibody reaction from those who fear free speech says it all," Musk tweeted Tuesday.

+Playful, aggressive and often juvenile, Musk’s tweets show how he has used social media to craft his public image as a brash billionaire unafraid to offend.
+They may also reveal clues as to how Musk will govern the platform he hopes to own.

+On Tuesday, Musk aimed criticism at one of Twitter's top lawyers involved in content-moderation decisions.
+That led some of his followers to direct racist and misogynistic comments at the lawyer, Vijaya Gadde, who was born in India and immigrated to the U.S. as a child.

-The uproar over Twitter echoes what other social media companies have experienced in the recent past, such as when Facebook was slow to act to remove then-President Donald Trump from the platform for his role in the Jan.
-6 insurrection at the Capitol.
-And history shows that attempts at boycotts rarely succeed.
+The uproar engulfing Twitter echoes what other social media companies have experienced in the recent past.
+When Facebook was slow to act to remove then-President Donald Trump from the platform for his role in the Jan.
+6 insurrection at the Capitol, users called for a boycott, but there was no mass exodus.

-Technology experts say leaving social platforms is not easy — your friends or business associates are on it, and there are few alternatives.
-And even when fed-up users do leave, a steady stream of new users comes in right behind them.
+Even when fed-up users do leave a social media platform, there's typically a stream of new users that come in right behind them.
 It's not the angriest users who leave, experts say, but those who simply find no use for the platform.

-While polls show all types of people are susceptible to online harassment, extensive research has shown that women and people of color are far more likely to be targeted.
-That’s also true for people with disabilities, people who belong to religious minorities and members of the LGBTQ community.
+While polls show all types of people are susceptible to online harassment, extensive research has shown that women and people of color are far more likely to be targeted, something Twitter itself acknowledges.
+That targeting is also true for people with disabilities, people who belong to religious minorities and members of the LGBTQ community.

 Michael Kleinman, who has studied online harassment for Amnesty International, said if Twitter allows more hateful and abusive speech, marginalized people who get attacked are likely to express themselves less.